fourcoders/LatchBundle/README.md

 If you wish to use default texts provided in this bundle, you have to make sure you have translator enabled in your config.

-You can see the official website: [latchbundle](http://fourcoders.github.io/LatchBundle/ "latchbundle")

 ``` yaml